taocpp/config/doc/Two-Phase-Evaluation.md

 Most features are Phase One, i.e. everything except for references and, consequently, additions (or concatenations).

 *References are the only reason that additions need to be stored in the intermediate data structure.
-Additions can't be performed until Phase Two when all operands, some of which can be references, are resolved to values.
+Most additions are not performed until Phase Two; when an operand is a reference it is necessary to delay the addition to after the reference was resolved to a value.
 Otherwise additions could be performed while parsing like in JAXN.*

 The resulting data structure can be conceptually imagined as JSON (actually JAXN) with two extensions:

  * A new value type *reference* for (nested) references, e.g. `(foo.bar.1.(baz))`.
  * Every value is actually an addition (concatenation) of other values and/or references.

 *This alternation between values and references, and additions, is modelled by the C++ types `tao::config::internal::entry` and `tao::config::internal::concat`.
-The former can be an Object or an Array with `concat` as value, a reference, or an atomic JSON Value.
-The latter is a list of `entry`.*
+An `entry` can be an Object or an Array with `concat` as value type, a reference, or an atomic JSON Value.
+A `concat` consists of a `std::list< entry >`.*

 ## Phase Two